List of Kamen Rider Kabuto characters: Worms

-The Worms (ワーム, Wāmu) are arthropod-themed alien lifeforms that came from a meteor that devastated the city district of Shibuya seven years prior to the series' current timeline, the meteor being part of a larger one that greatly devastated Earth in the previous timeline depicted in the film Godspeed Love.
+The Worms (ワーム, Wāmu) are arthropod-themed alien lifeforms that came from a meteor that devastated the city district of Shibuya seven years prior to the series' current timeline, the meteor being part of a larger one that greatly devastated Earth in the previous timeline depicted in the film God Speed Love.
 The Worms are motivated to subvert and replace the population of an area they invade, possessing the ability to replicate the appearance and memories of another being whom they kill off.
 Worms believe that the original will live on as a part of them, since they adopt their victim's personality traits.
 But there are setbacks to this process as the Worms are unable to fully replicate aspects of their victims like their scent and can forced into their true forms through certain chemicals like makeup, few having his minds overridden by the memories of the identity they stole.
 The most basic of the Worms are Salis Worms (サリスワーム, Sarisu Wāmu), green chrysalis-like creatures with an albino variant called a Mutation Salis (ミューテーションサリス, Myūtēshon Sarisu).
 When threatened or endangered, a Salis Worm molts into a stronger form that can move at blinding speeds which comes from their high metabolism.

-It would later be revealed that the current Worms are the second group to reach Earth, a previous group of Worms called the Natives came to Earth 35 years ago before the events of the series.
+It would later be revealed that the current Worms are the second group to reach Earth, a previous group of Worms called the Natives (ネイティブ, Neitibu) came to Earth 35 years ago before the events of the series.
 Unlike their aggressive kin, the Natives learned to co-exist with humans with some creating their own human identities.
 They are also the ones who developed the Masked Rider System and ZECT for the purpose of fighting off the Worms.